Proven-Paradox/shaper-system/Handbook.md

 Special: If you spend your minor action while using this ability, the MP cost is reduced to 4.
 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or submachine guns, and the like.

+**Lock**
+Auxiliary
+Action: Minor
+Range: Long
+Targets: 1 enemy
+Cost: 1 MP (Upkeep: 0 MP)
+Special: You Lock On to the target.
+By default, this does nothing, but some Powers influence Lock On.
+When you first learn the Lock Ability, you also gain one of the following Powers: Defensive Lock, Offensive Lock, Pursuit Lock
+Description: Focusing on one target.
+This may be a matter of meditative discipline, deploying a targetting AI, or some other way of singling out a foe for particular focus.

 **Mobile Strike**
 Attack [Skilled] [Overload]
 Action: Major